andrenepomuceno/particle.js/README.md

 # particle.js

-JavaScript 3D particle simulator.
+JavaScript 3D particle simulator using a simplified model of Physics.

-## Run

-Just open `dist/index.html`
+Try to simulate 3 forces on point-like particles:
+- Gravity
+- Electromagnetic
+- Near force (an analogy to the Strong Force)

 ## Build